vadymdenj/JusTask/README.md

-# jus[t]ask
+# jus[t]ask - An INRIX x Amazon Hackathon Project
-Harvesting the power of INRIX APIs for time-effective task planning and social bonding
+Harvesting the power of INRIX APIs and AWS for time-effective task planning and social bonding